spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-react.md

 ### Asynchronously submit data

 If you don't want to use traditional form submits to send your data to the backend, you will have to keep track of the current value of the component using the `onChange` handler.
-The syntax is the same for all UI components:
+The syntax is the same for all UI components.

 ```jsx
 import Axios from 'axios';